sixertoy/dotfiles/src/guidelines.md

 <a name="naming_reserved"></a>
 #### 1.1 Reserved Words

-- All variables, properties, class names **should be descriptive**, human readable
+- All variables, properties, class names **should be descriptive** & human readable
 - **Don't use [reserved words](http://es5.github.io/#x7.6.1) as keys.**<br>It can cause issues in some browsers

 *Good*